Claims Adjuster Presentations and Online Courses

 If you’re a claims adjuster seeking certification with the National Flood Insurance Program (NFIP), review the information below for the claims adjuster certification presentation schedule and online course information.

 Claims Adjuster Certification Presentations And Online Courses

-To adjust flood losses for NFIP insurers, independent adjusters must register with the NFIP Bureau and Statistical Agent (BSA) and possess an active Flood Control Number (FCN).
+To adjust flood losses for NFIP insurers, independent adjusters must register with FEMA and possess an active Flood Control Number (FCN).
 Adjusters must meet certain qualifications and attend an annual NFIP Claims Presentation to become an authorized adjuster or to maintain active status.

-New applicants must submit a completed Adjuster Registration Application to the NFIP BSA.
+New applicants must submit a completed Adjuster Registration Application.

 Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance courses are available.